 In September last year, I turned 30.
 My younger self always thought I’d be married by now.
 In my mind, it was just how life worked.
-I would finish secondary school, then university, after which would come building a career, buying a house and somewhere in between all those milestones Mr. Right would appear, eventually followed by children and we would be set.
+I would finish secondary school and university.
+Then I would build a career, buy a house and somewhere in between all those milestones Mr. Right would appear.
+He would eventually be followed by children and we would be set.
 Funnily enough, a complex medical condition, multitude of scars and an extra kidney did not feature in my life plan!

 Sometimes, my mental state and self image have been so low I just haven’t bothered.
 The extra weight, the problem skin, the thinning hair, the scars, the random bruises, the unpredictable days when I’m too tired to move; all of these things can easily make me feel like “Well I wouldn’t want to date me, so why would he!?
 He can do better than me.”
 The familiar voice of criticism is very loud at times.

 Listening to this voice lets the worry creep in.
 What if I did meet somebody?
 What if he liked me as much as I liked him?
 When would be the right time to say “I have kidney disease, I’ll need a transplant one day”, “I’m on dialysis and under my clothes there’s a permanent tube sticking out of me” or even “I’ve had a kidney transplant, I’m mostly totally fine but I still take fistfuls of drugs every day and I might need another kidney in ten years time”.
 None of those are brilliant pickup lines and I always imagine them being closely followed by a polite excuse and a swift exit.
 It’s not him, it’s me.